Elsewhen: Story

 After Helen finishes her story, Robert Monroe arrives.
 He has changed physically, having a shorter, stockier body; with this, and with his peaked hood, he calls to mind a gnome.
 He is seriously injured: his arm has been badly burned.
 He perceives his new timeline as his home.
 His name there is Igor and he has a sister.
 His world is at war with space invaders, and his sister is a military leader.
 The situation is dire and their side is losing.
 He refuses to go to hospital for his injury, so Fisher uses her knowledge of first aid to treat him.
 Fisher then chooses to return with him, and she helps him carry books and tools.
-They become a couple, though the story doesn't show any emotional buildup.
+They become a couple, though the story does not show any emotional buildup.

-After a long wait it becomes apparent that Estelle Martin isn't coming back.
+After a long wait it becomes apparent that Estelle Martin is not coming back.
 Frost attempts to find her by listening to the same hypnotic-suggestion recording that she had used and by thinking about her.
 Jenkins watches him disappear, so that he would start believing in this possibility, and be eventually able to travel between timelines.
-Frost arrives on a Flash Gordon-like planet, and finds Estelle to be a priestess with the name Star Light.
+Frost arrives on a Flash Gordon–like planet, and finds Estelle to be a priestess with the name Star Light.
 She refuses to go back, because she considers her new reality to be real and the old one to be a dream.
 Frost goes back and returns with Jenkins.
-As they arrive, Jenkins has turned into a native.
+As they arrive, Jenkins has turned into a native of Estelle's timeline.
 He is a soldier with a blaster, and he knows Estelle as Star Light.

 Frost returns to the original timeline and is arrested on suspicion of kidnapping and possibly murdering his students.
-He knows that the authorities wouldn't believe the truth, so he disappears into Robert Monroe's timeline.
+He knows that the authorities would not believe the truth, so he disappears into Robert Monroe's timeline.
 He stays there for a while and discovers that his theoretical knowledge is not helpful with the war efforts.
 The books and tools that Fisher brought were helpful, but not enough, so he travels to Estelle's and Jenkins' timeline, returning with Jenkins and his blaster.
 Jenkins explains the blaster's functionality and leaves his as a model.
 Igor is certain that the blaster technology will enable them to win the war.